dangtoanphat/phatdang/index.md

 # Phat Dang

-Email: phatdang.work@gmail.com
+Email: phatdang.work@gmail.com<br>

-Phone: (123) 456-7890
+Phone: (84) 944-309-347

 ## Summary

 Backend Engineer with 5 years of experience designing and implementing scalable and reliable systems.
-Skilled in Java, Python, and SQL.
+Skilled Go, Python and SQL.
 Proven ability to work collaboratively with cross-functional teams to deliver high-quality software products.

 ## Professional Experience

 ### Senior Backend Engineer

-**ABC Corporation** - New York, NY
+**Ahamove** - Ho Chi Minh city, Vietnam<br>
-*June 2018 - Present*
+*October 2018 - Present*

-- Design and implement RESTful APIs using Java Spring Framework.
+- Design and implement the logic behind Sameday delivery which was awarded the Best in 2019
-- Develop microservices architecture to improve system performance and scalability.
-- Collaborate with the frontend team to integrate user interfaces with backend services.
-- Optimize database queries to improve system response time.
+- Provide guidance on technical solutions to brainstom new features
+- Responsible for managing the legacy Python codebase and support its transformation into microservices using Go
-- Implement continuous integration and delivery using Jenkins and AWS CodeDeploy.
+- Implement event-driven microservices using RabbitMQ as databus
+- Prioritize task and development plan to ensure feature's go-live date

-### Backend Engineer
+### Fullstack Developer

-**XYZ Inc.** - San Francisco, CA
+**Amaris(Mantu)** - Ho Chi Minh, Vietnam<br>
-*January 2016 - May 2018*
+*August 2017 - September 2018*

-- Designed and implemented an authentication system using Python Flask and JWT.
-- Developed backend services for a mobile application using AWS Lambda and API Gateway.
+- Implement new features of a module in ERP system for Amaris business manager using ASPT.NET and SQL Server
-- Collaborated with the frontend team to integrate payment processing services.
+- Expose REST API for the mobile team
+- Support a senior engineer to document and refactor

+### Software Engineer Intern
+**Intel Product Vietnam** - Ho Chi Minh, Vietnam<br>
+*January 2017 - May 2017*

-- Built data pipelines to process and analyze large datasets using Python and SQL.
+- Design and build a web application to upload and process the Excel files using ASP.NET and SQL Server
-- Deployed services using Docker containers and AWS Elastic Beanstalk.
+- Learn how to plan and follow the plan to deliver feature on time

 ## Education

 ### Bachelor of Science in Computer Science

-**University of California, Los Angeles (UCLA)** - Los Angeles, CA
-*September 2012 - June 2016*
+**International University - Vietnam National Universities** - Ho Chi Minh city, Vietnam

+*August 2013 - July 2017*

 ## Skills

-- Programming languages: Java, Python, SQL
+- Programming languages: Python, Go
-- Frameworks: Spring, Flask
+- Frameworks: Python(Falcon, Flask), Go(Echo)
-- Databases: MySQL, PostgreSQL, MongoDB
+- Databases: MongoDB, Postgres, Redis
-- Tools: Git, Jenkins, Docker, AWS
+- Others: Git, Elasticsearch, RabbitMQ

 ## Certifications

-- AWS Certified Developer - Associate (2019)
+- AWS Certified Developer - Associate (2020)

-- Oracle Certified Professional, Java SE 8 Programmer (2017)
+  http://aws.amazon.com/verification with code 47VB7RVB12FQQQS3)